janeczku/calibre-web/readme.md

 ##About

-Calibre Web is a Python web app providing a clean interface for browsing, reading and downloading e-books from a Calibre e-book database.
+Calibre Web is a web app providing a clean interface for browsing, reading and downloading eBooks using an existing [Calibre](https://calibre-ebook.com) database.

 *This software is a fork of [library](https://github.com/mutschler/calibreserver) and licensed under the GPL v3 License.*